-Most everyone who was a kid at the time would agree that 1985’s The Goonies is a pretty great movie.
-It combined slick production design, a classic adventure storyline about hidden pirate treasure that would make Robert Louis Stevenson proud, and that rarest of things: An ensemble cast of child actors that didn’t suck.
-And Sloth.
+Most everyone who was a kid at the time would agree 1985’s The Goonies is a pretty great movie.
+It boasted slick production design, a classic Robert Louis Stevenson style adventure plot about hidden pirate treasure, and that rarest of things: An ensemble cast of child actors who didn’t suck.
+Plus Sloth.
 Sloth is the man.
-Considering that I just recently got back from a vacation to Astoria, Oregon where I toured the shooting locations and even went out to the Cannon Beach overlook with a replica of the doubloon coin from the film to reenact one of the scenes…well, I guess you could say I’m a fan.
+Considering I just got back from a vacation to Astoria, Oregon where I toured the shooting locations and even went out to the Cannon Beach overlook with a replica of the doubloon coin from the film to reenact one of the scenes…well, I guess you could say I’m a fan.

-So when Konami released their game The Goonies II in 1987, I was all over it.
+So when Konami released The Goonies II in 1987, I was all over it.
 Unlike a lot of others who played this one back when it came out, I wasn’t confused by the name.
-Many thought that the game was supposed to be based on an upcoming sequel to the movie, but I had actually played Konami’s earlier Goonies game in arcades before, and the resemblance between the two is unmistakable.
+Many thought it was supposed to be based on an upcoming sequel to the movie, but I had actually played Konami’s earlier Goonies game in arcades before and the resemblance is unmistakable.
 These days, the existence of this original Goonies game for the Famicom and its limited arcade release in North America is common knowledge, but it was easy enough to overlook at the time.
-Of course, Konami had also released a third Goonies game for the MSX computer system in Japan, so I guess we should be thankful that they didn’t call this one The Goonies III and really mess with our heads.
+Of course, Konami had also released a third Goonies game for the MSX computer system in Japan, so I guess we should be thankful they didn’t call this The Goonies III and really mess with our heads.

 Starting up the game, things seem fairly promising.
 A nifty chiptune version of the beloved “The Goonies ‘R’ Good Enough” song by Cyndi Lauper kicks in and you find yourself controlling Mikey Walsh in traditional side-scrolling platformer style.
 Your task is to explore the Fratellis’ maze-like hideout and rescue all six of your missing Goonie pals plus the inexplicable Annie.
 Everything looks and sounds decent by 1987 standards, Mikey controls pretty well, and his main weapon, a yo-yo, is fun to use.
 These action scenes aren’t exactly great, but you’re probably having an okay time battling snakes, spiders, and the occasional gangster.

 It’s only when you step inside one of the numerous doors scattered around the hideout that things start to go south fast.
 Surprise!
 Goonies II is also a first person point-and-click adventure game like Déjà Vu or Shadowgate!
 A really half-baked and boring one.
-Using a menu of basic commands, you can move between screens, punch walls to reveal hidden items, and use a small selection of tools that you find during your quest (a hammer to uncover secret doors, a candle to light up dark areas, and so on).
-This had the potential to be interesting stuff but, unlike in the similarly-structured games mentioned above, there are no true puzzles to solve, cool locations to see, or even entertaining text descriptions of your actions to read.
+Using a menu of basic commands, you can move between screens, punch walls to reveal hidden items, and use a small selection of tools you find during your quest (a hammer to uncover secret doors, a candle to light up dark areas, and so on).
+This had the potential to be compelling stuff.
+Unlike in the similarly-structured games mentioned above, however, there are no true puzzles to solve, cool locations to see, or even entertaining text descriptions of your actions to read.
 Just the exact same plain square rooms, where you’ll be expected to robotically run down your list of commands trying each one before moving on.
-There’s nothing whatsoever challenging or stimulating to be found in these portions of the game.
-It’s just doing every possible action in a given room before moving on to the next.
+There’s nothing challenging or stimulating to be found in these portions of the game.
+You simply perform every possible action in a given room before moving on to the next.
 See a blank wall?
 Try the glasses.
 No result?
 Punch the wall.
 Still nothing?
 Try the hammer.
 Now do the exact same thing with every other wall in the game.
 Every.
 Other.
 Wall.
 Even when this repetitive and agonizingly slow process does actually result in finding a hidden passage or item, you don’t get the satisfaction of feeling clever or accomplished.
 What else were you going to do?
 Not hammer that wall?

-So the first person segments are a wretched slog, but even the platforming segments have issues that become apparent as you play on.
+So the first person segments are a wretched slog, but even the platforming segments have issues which become apparent as you play on.
 For starters, there’s absolutely no challenge to be found.
 Oh, there are plenty of ways to die.
 Enemies, bottomless pits, lava, all that stuff.
-There’s simply no incentive not to die a lot, since you can instantly continue from the same screen you lost your last life on as many times as you want.
-You lose any expendable items like keys and bombs that you might be carrying, but these drop all the time from random enemies, so you’re constantly picking up more.
+There’s simply no incentive not to bite the dust constantly, since you can instantly continue from the same screen you lost your last life on as many times as you want.
+You lose any expendable items like keys and bombs you may be carrying, but these drop all the time from random enemies, so you’re constantly picking up more.
 Combine this with the fact that some of the late game foes can take a dozen or more yo-yo hits before they finally go down and you have a game where you’ll be sorely tempted to just plow right through enemies heedless of the damage sustained just to save time getting from point A to point B. Not exactly riveting stuff.

-How about the fact that the map system is just plain bizarre?
+How about the bizarre map system?
 There’s actually two maps of the hideout, labeled as “front” and “back.”
 You transition between the two sides by passing through certain doors and reaching a given destination usually requires taking a specific series of doors, going back and forth between the two sides multiple times in the process.
-If all this sounds stupidly baffling and unintuitive in the abstract, I can assure that it’s just as bad in practice.
-I played Goonies II so damn much as a kid that I can still complete it without a map or a walkthrough by my side to this day, but unless you did the same, count on getting very lost very fast.
+If all this sounds stupidly baffling and unintuitive in the abstract, I can assure you it’s just as bad in practice.
+I played Goonies II so much as a kid that I can still complete it without a map or a walkthrough by my side to this day, but unless you did the same, count on getting very lost very fast.

 Konami was doing a lot of experimenting with integrating RPG and adventure game elements into its platformers around this time.
 If you’re interested in what happened when they (mostly) succeeded at it, I’d say to check out Getsu Fūma Den.
-It’s pretty great.
-If you want a good Goonies game specifically, check out the original one for the Famicom.
+If you want a good Goonies game specifically, try the original for the Famicom.
 It has all the strengths of Goonies II’s action bits while also being much more accessible and challenging.